Florida DUI Defense Attorneys

 - Providing another explanation of why you may have seemed impaired, such as fatigue or illness

-Find Out How a Florida Drunk Driving Attorney Can Help You
+Find Out How a Florida DUI Defense Attorneys Can Help You

 At Meldon Law, we have represented many people in the Gainesville, Ocala and Fort Lauderdale Florida area in DUI cases.
 While a DUI arrest may disrupt an enjoyable evening, we work to minimize the long-term effects that a DUI case may have on your life.
 We are thoroughly familiar with the criminal justice system in Florida and we are here to assist you with both the criminal and administrative aspects of your case.
 Contact us online or call (954)-334-1276 to discuss your situation for free today.